3D radial probe

-To collect virtually contamination-free formation fluids in substantially less time than it takes with a conventional probe, Quicksilver Probe focused fluid extraction is used with the MDT formation tester system.
-In conjunction with DFA, the quicker collection of more-representative samples for gives you a real-time understanding of hydrocarbon properties at reservoir PVT conditions while the MDT system is still in the borehole to avoid extended production testing or lengthy additional PVT laboratory work.
+In conjunction with DFA, the faster collection of more-representative samples gives you real-time understanding of hydrocarbon properties at reservoir PVT conditions while the MDT tester is still in the borehole.
+Your formation testing program can be easily modified as real-time data warrants to avoid extended subsequent production testing or lengthy additional PVT laboratory work.

-Limit pressure drawdown during fluid extraction and sampling to obtain critical data for optimized well tests and facility design.
+Limit pressure drawdown during fluid extraction and sampling to optimize well tests and facility design.

 Increase the length scale by obtaining permeability and anisotropy away from the wellbore to better understand reservoir heterogeneity.